Destinations Italy Milan & Lakes

 Must orderpanzerotto classico · pomodoro e mozzarella

-Two minutes from the Duomo on Via Santa Radegonda, same family since Giuseppina Luini brought the recipe up from Puglia in 1949 — the panzerotto (mozzarella and tomato, fried to order, served in paper, dangerously hot) is the Milan street-food argument that won. €2.50; the baked options exist but aren't the point.
+Two minutes from the Duomo on Via Santa Radegonda, same family since Giuseppina Luini brought the recipe up from Puglia in 1949.
+The panzerotto (mozzarella and tomato, fried to order, served in paper, dangerously hot) is the Milan street-food argument that won, and it costs €3.
+The baked options exist; they are not why you're in line.
 Go on weekdays before 12:30 or after 2:30; closed Sundays.

-Centro · behind Duomo€2.50/panzerottoClosed Sun
+Centro · behind Duomo€3/panzerottoClosed Sun

-Silvano Vini e Cucina
+Silvano Vini e Cibi al Banco

 €€€